vistart/relations/docs/en-us/advanced-usage.md

 1. When you define a relationship using a string literal ("Comment" or "Post"), the actual class resolution is deferred
 2. The resolution happens when:
    - The relationship is first accessed
-   - A query is performed on the relationship
+   - The query property is accessed
    - The relationship validator runs

 ### Benefits